percona/proxysql-admin-tool-doc/docs/where-to-download-proxysql.md

-# Where to download ProxySQL 2.x.x and ProxySQL Admin utilities
+# Download locations for ProxySQL 2.x.x and ProxySQL admin utilities

 The binaries, packages, and tarballs are available at [Percona Download ProxySQL 2](https://www.percona.com/downloads/proxysql2/).

 On the **Download ProxySQL 2** page, select the following:

 * *Version* - the version of ProxySQL2
 * *Software* - the Linux distribution

+The available software platforms are based on the selected version.
-You can either copy all of the available packages in a single tar file or copy the appropriate DEB package or RPM package.
+You can either download all packages together in a single tar file or download the packages separately.
+Select **Linux - Generic** to download [binary tarballs](installing-tarball.md).

+!!! note

+    You must download ProxySQL 2.4.2 or later to install the Percona Scheduler Admin tool.

-## Finding the source code
+## Find the source code

 The source code is located at [Percona/proxysql-admin-tool](https://github.com/percona/proxysql-admin-tool).
 The documentation source code is located at [Percona/proxysql-admin-tool-doc](https://github.com/percona/proxysql-admin-tool-doc).